Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 Toddlers cry in their sleep for many of the same reasons as younger babies, but sometimes toddlers cry because they’re having a nightmare.

 While nightmares more typically begin around or after your baby’s second birthday, they can occur a bit earlier.
-So your one-year-old wakes crying at night it could be because of a nightmare.
+So if you have a 1 year-old baby crying at night for no reason, it could actually be because of a nightmare.

 If your baby screaming at night is also inconsolable, and seems awake, they may be having a night terror.
 A night terror is a semi-conscious state where your baby will scream or cry but will usually go back to sleep on their own and not remember the episode in the morning.